SCROLL

 Victorian law requires domestic building warranty insurance on all residential work above the prescribed threshold.
 This covers you for six years on structural defects and two years on non-structural defects after completion.
 Full details on your rights as a homeowner are at consumer.vic.gov.au.

-Do I need a soil test before building a custom home in Kew?
+Do I need a soil test before building in Kew?

 How long does it take to build a custom home in Kew?